ROHAN842/Video-Chat-Web-app/README.md

 - Real time video chat 📹 with user
 - Clean UI ⚡

-## What is Video Chatting Web App? 🤔
+## What is Video Chatting Web app? 🤔

 #### This is basically a video chatting web app whose front end is purely made with React.js while the back end is completely framed by using socket.io with node.js and express.js as server.